Marumba maackii

 Marumba maackii, the Manchurian hawkmoth, is a species of moth of the family Sphingidae.
 It is known from the Russian Far East, north-eastern China, North Korea, South Korea and Hokkaido in northern Japan.

 The wingspan is 78–96 mm.
-It can be distinguished from all other Marumba species by the buff-yellow colour of the costal and distal margins of the hindwing upperside.
-There are two spots touching and thus forming an eight-shaped marking located on the tornus.

 There is one main generation in the Russian Far East with adults on wing from June to late July.
-However, in warm years there is a partial second generation, with adults in May or June and in August.
-In Korea, adults have been recorded in July and August.

 The larvae feed on Tilia species, including particularly Tilia amurensis, Tilia japonica, Tilia platyphyllos and Tilia tomentosa.